eager-hun/Anypage/README.md

 - Twig- and/or php-based templating,
 - processing Markdown,
 - simple static site generator for portable, standalone project snapshots,
-- when used together with the [frontend-seed][frontend-seed-github] project:
-    - Gulp / Webpack hybrid frontend build tooling with:
-        - livereload (for a customizable range of files),
-        - Vue.js pre-installed / configured.

 ### Project state